 In an effort to help track and enhance our students' growth, as well as make our assessment and accountability tasks more manageable, the School of Social Work has purchased Tk20, a comprehensive system with a rich set of tools.
-This system helps to keep track of student work and will allow us to store, retrieve and analyze information.
+This system is going to help keep track of your work and will allow us to store, retrieve and analyze information.
 It will allow you to store projects electronically for portfolios and will help us later to send you information.

-The Tk20 subscription of approximately \$100 is one-time only, non-refundable fee and students will be asked to purchase TK20 at some point during their tenure in the professional level social work program.
-More information will be provided to students when the purchase of TK20 is appropriate.
+The Tk20 subscription of \$100 is one-time only and non-refundable.
 To activate a Tk20 account, please go to https://usm.tk20.com and click on the link located on the lower left hand side of the screen that says, "Click here to register or purchase your student account."